 The S-CSCF in the home network may modify the received registration expiration value from the request according to local regulation or operator policy in the serving system.
-The subsequent registration flows are like any other registration.
+The subsequent registration flows are like any other registration with the considerations defined in clauses 6.2.4 and 6.2.9.